G-EDM/G-RBLevo/README.md

 # Note for first installation
-    If touch is not working after the first installation please it is possible that the display calibration was skipped.
+    If touch is not working after the first installation it is possible that the display calibration was skipped.
     Please enforce a recalibration by changing the line "#define REPEAT_DISPLAY_CALIBRATION false" to "#define REPEAT_DISPLAY_CALIBRATION true" in the file lib/config/definitions_common.h
     Reflash the code to the ESP and it will now enforce a recalibration with every boot.
 Once this is done